Russian locomotive class Ye: Second and third orders, and stranded locomotives

 In 1917, Russia again decided to order more locomotives.
 Baldwin was only able to supply 75 at this time.
-However, when the United States entered the war in 1917, they decided to aid the Allied effort by producing more 2-10-0s for Russia.
+However, when the United States entered the war in 1917, it decided to aid the Allied effort by producing more 2-10-0s for Russia.
 About 500 locomotives were ordered.
 However, production was interrupted by the 1917 Bolshevik revolution, and ultimately only 50 locomotives were delivered.
 This left 200 locomotives stranded in the US.
 At this point, the United States Railroad Administration decided to convert them to standard gauge by fitting wider tires, and then distribute them among American railways.
-The Erie Railroad received 75, the Seaboard Air Line Railroad received 40, the St. Louis – San Francisco Railway (Frisco) received 21 (these were originally sent to the Southern Railway but were later transferred to the Frisco in 1920), and 22 other railways received lesser quantities.
-The un-built remainder of the order, 200 locomotives, was canceled.
+The Erie Railroad received 75, the Seaboard Air Line Railroad received 40, the St. Louis – San Francisco Railway (SLSF) received 20 (17 directly from the government, 3 from other companies), and 22 other railways received lesser quantities.
+The unbuilt remainder of the order, 200 locomotives, was canceled.

 World War II

 Background

 After two years of war with Germany, much of the Soviet rail system was in ruins.
 At the time, much effort had been put into rebuilding the track; however, the hasty nature of the construction meant that it could not support locomotives with axle-loadings of more than 18 tonnes.
 Around 16,000 engines were destroyed by the various bombings, and the remaining intact engines were either too weak or too heavy.
 The factories did not have the equipment to produce locomotives, so it was decided to order more from America.